 “We won, but I don’t feel we have achieved our goals.
-There have been too many mistakes,” said Hoa, sitting in her office at the Saigon Center of Pediatrics, Development and Health in Ho Chi Minh City, of which she is director.
+There have been too many mistakes,” said Hoa, sitting in her office at the Saigon Center of Pediatrics, Development, and Health in Ho Chi Minh City, of which she is the director.

 “Without the people of South Vietnam, Hanoi would never have won the war,” Hoa said.
 “It was not the forces of North Vietnam that won the war.
 It was the guerrillas and their supporters in the South.

 “Our people are not happy.
 Yes, we have lots of foreign investment.
 And that’s good.
 I am all for that.
 I told (Communist Party Secretary-General) Do Muoi that you have to open the country . . . to join the global economy.
 If you don’t, you will have another revolution on your hands.
 But you cannot open only economically.
 You must open politically too.”